 Well, not people from around the region.
 There are "only" half a million people living in Västerbotten and Norrbotten, and most of them already have jobs.
 As so often in Swedish history, the answer is "people from outside", meaning people from other parts of the world than Norrland.
 This has been the case whenever the government in Stockholm has decided that Norrland should be developed in one way or another in various periods over the past two centuries.
 The difference this time is the scale of the investments, greater than all previous investments.
 Yet again, this is to be made possible by people from outside, but this time, one also wants people to bring their families and stay.

 How do you make that happen?
 The availability of getting an exciting job is one of the main reasons why people move.
 Equally important is that the place where the job is located is perceived as attractive and exciting.
 This is determined by the stories told about that place, and this is something that has interested me as a part of a government commission called Thriving North, Support for innovation work in sustainable urban and community development in Norrbotten and Västerbotten.
-I've studied how the northern parts of Sweden are usually described and what those stories convey.
-Are there recurring features that could attract more people if emphasized differently?
+I’ve studied how the northern parts of Sweden are usually described and what those stories convey.
+Are there recurring features that could attract more people if emphasised differently?

-Broadly speaking, I'd say that the image of Norrland is drawn with broad strokes.
-As is well known, stories about the region tend to be dominated by a highly simplified picture based on the physical conditions of Norrland, portrayed as consisting of vast forests with a few towns along the coast, understood to be flickering lights in an otherwise dark environment.
+Broadly speaking, I’d say that the image of Norrland is drawn with broad strokes.
+As is well known, stories about the region tend to be dominated by a highly simplified picture based on the physical conditions of Norrland, portraited as consisting of vast forests with a few towns along the coast, understood to be flickering lights in an otherwise dark environment.

 The characteristics of the inhabitants are likewise hastily sketched as if they were performed by a passer-by on his way to assignments of importance to the nation: power expansion, ore mining, and establishment of data centres.
-The northerner stands on the sidelines of all this development and is understood to be headstrong, quiet, buttoned up, poorly educated and lives far from the nearest neighbor.
+The northerner stands on the sidelines of all this development and is understood to be headstrong, quiet, buttoned up, poorly educated and lives far from the nearest neighbour.

 This is also the image that the inhabitants themselves wrestle with, either reinforcing it with an ironic twinkle in their eye or trying to conquer it by pointing out that things are pretty different.

-It is then easy to imagine the shock the passers-by must have felt that November night as they realized everything they associated with Norrland and its people was wrong.
+It is then easy to imagine the shock the passers-by must have felt that November night as they realised everything they associated with Norrland and its people was wrong.
 The glowing lights illuminated a dance floor, and the muffled sounds could now be identified as samba, salsa, cha cha cha, mambo, bachata, Argentine tango, and Rueda de casino.

 I must point out that I am unclear on how many people participated in the festival.
 The newspaper articles covering this event do not include that figure.
-But apparently, it must have been successful enough for the organizers to decide to do it again the following year.Those who did show up at the festival showed themselves and the outside world that the image people might have of Northerners was partially wrong.
-They were neither quiet nor buttoned up as they took to the dance floor, and there was not much distance between them and their nearest neighbors as they embraced each other on the dancefloor.
+But apparently, it must have been successful enough for the organisers to decide to do it again the following year.Those who did show up at the festival showed themselves and the outside world that the image people might have of Northerners was partially wrong.
+They were neither quiet nor buttoned up as they took to the dance floor, and there was not much distance between them and their nearest neighbours as they embraced each other on the dancefloor.
 But some of them must at least have lived up to the reputation of being headstrong as they had devised the idea of letting the rhythms bounce between the rapped walls in a former psychiatric hospital.

 The stereotypes of Norrland and those who live there are a problem when you wish to recruit 10,000 people to work in mines, mills, and plants and another 9,000 to support the workers and their families in many aspects of life.
 If you want people to move somewhere, they need to feel that it can give them a high quality of life.